czingler/PML-Course-predition-assignment/README.md

 # PML-Course-predition-assignment

-THe finished HTML docoment has been created and is in this repository
+THe finished HTML docoment has been created and is at this website for easy viewing

 https://czingler.github.io/github.io/PML-Course-prediction-assignment.html